 Nearly all open windows in a graphical user interface (GUI) have resizing options.
 Maximize allows the user to enlarge a window, usually making it fill the entire screen or the program window in which it is contained.

 When a window is maximized, it cannot be moved until it is reduced in size using the Restore button.
 Often, you can get this effect by clicking the same button you used to maximize the window or by double-clicking the title bar.

 What does the maximize button look like?

-- As shown in the below picture, in Microsoft Windows 95 and above, the maximize button is displayed by a single box in the top right hand of the window.
+As shown in the picture below, in Microsoft Windows 95 and above, the maximize button is displayed by a single box in the top right hand of the window.
+In Microsoft Windows 3.x, the maximize button is represented as an up arrow in the top right hand of the window.

-Note: The maximize button will not be available or become a resize button if the window is already full screen.
+Note: The maximize button will not be available or become a resize button if the window is already fullscreen.

 Not all windows can be maximized.
 If none of the above steps help with maximizing a window or the maximize button is not available the window cannot be maximized.

 With Apple macOS, the maximize button is represented as a yellow button found in the top left corner of the window.
 If this button is missing the program does not support a maximized window.
 The picture shows the red, yellow, and green circle on a window that has all three options.